 Decouple architecture

 To implement the Modern Web App pattern, you need to decouple the existing web app architecture.
-Decoupling architecture involves breaking down a monolithic application into smaller, independent services, each responsible for a specific feature or functionality.
+Decoupling the architecture involves breaking down a monolithic application into smaller, independent services, each responsible for a specific feature or functionality.
 This process entails evaluating the current web app, modifying the architecture, and finally, extracting the web app code to a container platform.
-The goal is to systematically identify and extract application services that will benefit most from being decoupled.
+The goal is to systematically identify and extract application services that benefit most from being decoupled.
 To decouple your architecture, follow these recommendations:

-Identify service boundaries Apply domain driven design principles to identify bounded contexts within your monolithic application.
+Identify service boundaries.
+Apply domain-driven design principles to identify bounded contexts within your monolithic application.
 Each bounded context represents a logical boundary and can be a candidate for a separate service.
 Services that represent distinct business functions and have fewer dependencies are good candidates for decoupling.

 Evaluate service benefits.
 Focus on services that benefit most from independent scaling.
 Decoupling these services and converting processing tasks from synchronous to asynchronous operations enables more efficient resource management, supports independent deployments, and reduces the risk of impacting other parts of the application during updates or changes.
-For example, separate order checkout from order processing.
+For example, you can separate the order checkout from order processing.

 Assess technical feasibility.
 Examine the current architecture to identify technical constraints and dependencies that might affect the decoupling process.
 Plan how data is managed and shared across services.
 Decoupled services should manage their own data and minimize direct database access across service boundaries.